On the optimal sets in P\'olya and Makai type inequalities: Introduction

-For sake of completeness, we recall some known-in-literature result and remarks on the Hersch functional \textbf{(iv)} defined in \eqref{eq:functionals}.
-It is known that for any $\Omega\subset \mathbb R^n$ in the class of open, bounded and convex set, that
+For the sake of completeness, we recall some known-in-literature result and remarks on the Hersch functional \textbf{(iv)} defined in \eqref{eq:functionals}.
+It is known that for any $\Omega\in \mathcal{K}_n$,

-for some positive real constant $K_3(\Lambda)$ and $K_4$, where $\Lambda$ is the eigenvalue of the projection of $\Omega$ onto the hyperplane orthogonal to the direction of the width.
-The lower bound was proved in \cite{protter1981lower}, while the upper bound is actually hidden in the proof of \cite[Theorem $1.1$]{VFNT2016}.
-In dimension $2$, the chain of inequalities \eqref{eq:protter_WD} fully characterize the minima of the Hersch functional, which are all the thinning domains (and viceversa), since $\Lambda$ is always bounded.
-We stress that an upper bound has also been proved in \cite{FT2021}, with a different approach.\\
+for some positive real constants $K_3(\diam (\Omega)^2\Lambda)$ and $K_4$, where $\Lambda$ denotes the first eigenvalue of the $(m-1)$-dimensional Dirichlet Laplacian of the projection of $\Omega$ onto the hyperplane orthogonal to the direction of the width (see \cite{VFNT2016} for further details).
+The lower bound was proved in \cite{protter1981lower}, while the upper bound is actually hidden in the proof of \cite[Theorem $1.5$]{VFNT2016}.
+In dimension $2$, the chain of inequalities \eqref{eq:protter_WD} completely characterizes the minimizers of the Hersch functional, which are precisely the thinning domains (and vice versa), since in this case it is possible to prove the boundedness of $\Lambda$.
+An upper bound has also been proved in \cite{FT2021}, albeit with a different approach.

-Inequalities \eqref{eq:protter_WD} demonstrate that the remainder term $\beta(\Omega)$ cannot be added below.
-Nevertheless Proposition \ref{prop:comparisonasymmetries} permits its addition above, even though the constant depends on the first Dirichlet eigenvalue of a $(n-1)$-dimensional convex set.
-To get rid of this problem, we pay a price in terms of exponent, but we can prove that \begin{corollario} Let $\Omega$ be a non-empty, bounded, open and convex set of $\R^n$.
+Inequalities \eqref{eq:protter_WD} show that the remainder term $\beta(\Omega)$ cannot be added as a lower bound; indeed, otherwise one would be able to control $\beta(\Omega)$ from above in terms of $\alpha$, which is not possible by Proposition \ref{prop:comparisonasymmetries}.
+Nevertheless, Proposition \ref{prop:comparisonasymmetries} permits its addition above, even though the constant depends on the first Dirichlet eigenvalue of a $(n-1)$-dimensional convex set.
+To get rid of this problem, we pay a price in terms of exponent, but we can prove that \begin{corollario} Let $\Omega\in \mathcal{K}_n$.
 Then,